cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 In general, the `BeginBlocker` and `EndBlocker` functions are mostly composed of the `BeginBlock` and `EndBlock` functions of each of the application's modules.
 This is done by calling the `BeginBlock` and `EndBlock` functions of the module manager, which in turn will call the `BeginBLock` and `EndBlock` functions of each of the modules it contains.
 Note that the order in which the modules' `BegingBlock` and `EndBlock` functions must be called has to be set in the module manager using the `SetOrderBeginBlock` and `SetOrderEndBlock` methods respectively.
 This is done in the [application's constructor](#application-constructor), and the `SetOrderBeginBlock` and `SetOrderEndBlock` methods have to be called before the `SetBeginBlocker` and `SetEndBlocker` functions.

 As a sidenote, it is important to remember that application-specific blockchains are deterministic.
-Developers must be careful not to introduce non-determinism in `BeginBlocker` or `EndBlocker`, and must also be careful not to make them too computationally expensive, as [gas](./accounts-fees-gas.md/gas) does not constrain the cost of `BeginBlocker` and `EndBlocker` execution.
+Developers must be careful not to introduce non-determinism in `BeginBlocker` or `EndBlocker`, and must also be careful not to make them too computationally expensive, as gas does not constrain the cost of `BeginBlocker` and `EndBlocker` execution.

 You can see an example of `BeginBlocker` and `EndBlocker` functions [here](https://github.com/cosmos/gaia/blob/master/app/app.go#L224-L232).

 ### Register Codec

 The `MakeCodec` function is the last important function of the `app.go` file.
-The goal of this function is to instantiate a codec `cdc` (e.g. [amino](./amino.md)) initialize the codec of the SDK and each of the application's modules using the `RegisterCodec` function.
+The goal of this function is to instantiate a codec `cdc` (e.g. amino) initialize the codec of the SDK and each of the application's modules using the `RegisterCodec` function.

-To register the application's modules, the `MakeCodec` function calls `RegisterCodec` on `ModuleBasics`. `ModuleBasics` is a [basic manager](./modules.md#basic-manager) which lists all of the application's modules.
+To register the application's modules, the `MakeCodec` function calls `RegisterCodec` on `ModuleBasics`. `ModuleBasics` is a basic manager which lists all of the application's modules.
 It is instantiated in the `init()` function, and only serves to easily register non-dependent elements of application's modules (such as codec).
-To learn more about the basic module manager, click [here](./modules.md#basic-manager).
+To learn more about the basic module manager,.

 You can see an example of a `MakeCodec` [here](https://github.com/cosmos/gaia/blob/master/app/app.go#L64-L70)